gitsignore/moon-storage/README.md

    npm install
    ```

-   - Launch `Moon` app with:
+   - Launch `Moon-Storage` app with:

    ```sh
    node index.js
    ```

-   - Open your browser to <http://localhost:8080/users>
+   - Open your browser to <http://localhost:8080/teams>

+   Replace the default 8080 port by another one in `.env` file

 ## License

-Moon is MIT licensed.
+Moon-Storage is MIT licensed.